azral1962/min-book/docs/manual.typ

 == Notes

-Adds endnotes to the book.
-Endnotes are more common in books than footnotes, and while footnotes appear at the footer of the same page, endnotes appears at its own page at the end of the current section, right before the next heading:
+Adds end notes to the book.
+End notes are more common in books than footnotes, and while footnotes appear at the footer of the same page, end notes appears at its own page at the end of the current section, right before the next heading:

 #pagebreak()